-The first no show to Thursday School will result in 2 days ISD.

-A second no show to Thursday School will result in 2 days Off Campus Placement.
-A third no show to Thursday School can result in Suspension/Expulsion.
+- The first no show to Thursday School will result in 2 days ISD. - A second no show to Thursday School will result in 2 days Home Suspension - A third no show to Thursday School can result in Suspension/Expulsion.

 In-School Detention.

 The School administration, in lieu of sending a student home, may keep a student at school, but not allow them to attend their regular class schedule.
 Students will be assigned ISD based on consequences listed on the discipline grid.
-The ISD room may also be used for taking make-up tests.

 Teachers may use the room to remove disruptive students from their class for a class period.
 Students should be prepared to turn in their phone when arriving at ISD.
 It will be returned when leaving.